Midlife set me on an emotional roller coaster – I knew something needed to change

-I knew to expect some physical changes, but the emotional upheaval I felt at midlife, I never saw that coming.
-I have always been a fairly content and positive person, but a few years ago, I noticed my emotions had started bouncing around like Jane Fonda in a 1980’s fitness video.
+I knew to expect some physical changes at midlife but the emotional upheaval I felt – took me by surprise.
+I have always been a fairly content and positive person, but a few years ago my emotions began bouncing around like Jane Fonda in a 1980’s fitness video.
 I went from content to feeling lost in my own life.
-I fluctuated between happiness, and feeling anxious and sometimes even angry.
+I fluctuated between happiness, feeling anxious and sometimes even angry.

 Feeling Anxious & Emotional at Midlife